-- Statistics (2)

-- Neuroscience Seminar (1) every semester

-- Special Topics (1) first four semesters

-- Neuroscience Symposium (1) every Spring semester
+- Statistics (2 credit hours)--BIOE 845, spring 2017 (otherwise normally in fall) - Neuroscience Seminar (1 credit hour), first 4 semesters, recommended every semester--ANAT 821 - Special Topics (1 credit hour), first four semesters--ANAT 840 - Neuroscience Symposium (1 credit hour), every Spring semester--ANAT 826

-Any additional 6 credit hours (not including seminar/symposium type classes)
+Any additional 6 credit hours (not including seminar/symposium-type classes)

 Students are required to do three lab rotations with IBS program faculty.
 These rotations can occur during any of the six prescribed rotational periods during the first year.
 After three rotations, a student may begin work in his or her chosen mentor's lab or may elect to do more rotations.
 A mentor's lab must be identified by the end of the first year.